tudorpintea999/octane/docs/example-integration.md

 ## Submit transaction

 Now, we have the transaction with end user's signature.
-However, the transaction lacks signature of fee payer.
+However, the transaction lacks the signature of fee payer.

-We need to call an Octane HTTP endpoint to get transaction signed and submitted to the network:
+We need to call an Octane HTTP endpoint to get the transaction signed and submitted to the network:

 ```javascript
 const octaneResponse = (await axios.post('https://octane-mainnet-beta.breakroom.show/api/transfer', {